PaloAltoNetworks/prisma-cloud-docs/README.md

     cd _build/
     sudo gem install -V ./ascii_binder_pan-0.0.00.1.gem
     ```

+    For macOS Big Sur, if you're having trouble installing the gem, try the solution [here](https://stackoverflow.com/questions/63729369/commonmarker-gem-cannot-be-installed-needed-for-jekyll-macos/65481809#65481809)

 1. Return to the root directory and run the `build_site.sh` script as follows